gorodulin/webserver-log-parser/README.md

 `BuildReport` is an abstraction layer that calls other classes to parse input, perform actual data transformation and output the result.
 `CountTotalVisits` and `CountUniqueVisitors` are report builder classes.
 They build reports in memory, that may be sub-optimal if the input is really huge.
 It's fixable though.
 All other classes support streaming and allow to iterate through the records.
 `PaddedColumnsPrinter` is an renderer class example.
 Renderers must return an enumerable object that can be read line by line.
-In particular, this class returns an instance of `FormattedReport` class that actually formats report streams.
 Output is aligned in columns, because.. why not?

 ### Extendibility